zerotier/terraform-multicloud-quickstart/README.md

 <snip>
 ```

-You'll notice duplicates, as the `tee` is picking up both the incoming
-and outgoing packets from both nodes.
+You'll see duplicates, as the `tee` is picking up both the incoming and outgoing packets from both nodes.

 Edit `flow_rules.tpl`, this time using the `watch` rule.